 5 Ways To Make More Money In Business

 If you can make an extra $10 in a day, then you’ve smashed your goal.
-And once you’ve smashed it, the goal is open-ended so you can still make more than your previous income plus $10.
+And once you’ve smashed it, the goal is open-ended, so you can still make more than the previous day's income plus $10.
 Now you shoot for an extra $100 or $1000 next month.

 You can set these goals over quarters or even years.
-“This year I want to make $20k freelancing over the $15k I made last year.
+“This year I want to make $20k freelancing instead of the $15k I made last year.
 Then, I can reinvest the extra cash in new equipment or marketing.”

-Below are five tips that you can put into action today to continue building your business towards revenue growth.
+Below are five tips to build revenue growth.

 Master Your Craft

 You are not going to be able to run a successful service-based business if you lack the desire to master your field.
-If you get into it just to make money or quit something else, you’re going to get tired and your willpower is going to run dry.
+If you got into it just to make money—or to quit doing something else—you’re going to get tired and your willpower is going to run dry.

 The road to mastery is brutal and takes loads of hard work.
-It is, however, the path that you begin to appreciate.
+It is, however, a path you begin to appreciate.
 The closer you think you get towards mastering your craft, the more you realize that mastering something is relative.
 There is no attainable perfection.
 You just get a tiny bit better in each iteration.
-Realizing that you’re meant to enjoy the path and not the destination, is how you master life.
+Realizing that you’re meant to enjoy the path and not the destination is the key to mastering life.
 You can now enjoy the path to mastering any new skill or talent.
 You’ll have legs that can run forever while your competition wonders how you just keep jogging along.

 When your craft becomes a work of art, you will be able to charge more for your services.

 At this stage, the idea of what your client’s life will look like when they work with you becomes more important than figuring out how much you are charging by the hour.
-Your time’s value becomes more valuable as your process becomes streamlined because you’ll make fewer mistakes, you’ll get the work done faster, and there is less risk for your client to commit to hiring you.
+Your time becomes more valuable as your process streamlines.
+You make fewer mistakes, you get the work done faster, and your client considers hiring you less risky.

-Have your clients/customers pay you to learn something.
-We aren’t as excited to do something when we’re not good enough at it.
-It’s a self-conscious voice in our head that wants to do and be our best.
+Have your clients pay you to learn something.
+We aren’t excited to do something when we’re not good at it.
+It’s a self-conscious voice in our head that wants to do only our best.
 You have to jump in and do it.
-Take on a paid job you don’t think you know how to do but you could figure out.
-It’s really fun when you get paid to do something you had no idea how to do before and now you can more confidently charge for it going forward.
+Take on a paid job you don’t think you know how to do, but one you could figure out.
+It’s really fun to get paid to do something you had no idea how to do.
+Now you can more confidently charge for it in the future.

 Forums and Communities

 Forums have long been a place where like-minded people gather.
-It was one of the first public uses of the internet way back in the day.
-The idea hasn’t changed much, but the avenues in which provide forums today have evolved.
+It was one of the first public uses of the internet.
+The idea hasn’t changed much, but the avenues to finding forums have expanded.
 We have many different places to find pockets of people who potentially could use our software, purchase our product, or use our services.

 We’re naturally social beings and that’s why we tend to gather in places on the web.
 You’ll find a younger crowd on Instagram.
 A more technical and opinionated group on Reddit.
 And lastly, you’ll find that the biggest and most active group of forums is on Facebook.
 Facebook groups are designed to connect like-minded people together.
 Though I prefer the ranking and strict moderating within Reddit, the unfiltered and quick nature of a Facebook community allows for a diverse conversation at a rapid pace.

 Look for a community of users that might need your service.
 If you provide headshots for Iguanas, look for a group of Iguana lovers.
-Post nice pictures every now and then and people will like a comment.
+Post nice pictures every now and then and people will like and comment.
 The most important thing to remember is that people can sniff out when you are trying to abuse the community.
 You can get posts deleted or your account removed from groups if you are going to places saying “BOOK MY SERVICES”.
 The takeaway here is to be a genuine member of the community.
-Your best business is going to come from people that you did right by.
+Your best business is going to come from people you treated like people.

 There is no reversal to finding communities.
-Business requires people talking and communicated with each other in order to exist.
+Business requires people communicating with each other in order to exist.
 Isolation will choke your business to death.

 Build a Bulletproof Brand

 Your brand is your reputation.
-It will determine how people respect and treat you before you’ve even had the chance to provide them a quote of service.
-When you are just getting started in the business, this is mainly going to depend on your professionalism in corresponding with them and how you are messaging with them.
-If you are prompt and organized, you create the precedence that your service will be delivered on time.
-If you’ve been in business a while and are receiving referrals from word of mouth, the people doing the referring are going to be setting the tone of how your future clients view you.
+It will determine how well people respect you before you’ve even had the chance to provide them a quote of service.
+When you are just getting started in business, your reputation will depend on your professionalism in communication.
+If you are prompt and organized, you set a precedent that your service will be delivered on time.
+If you’ve been in business a while and are receiving referrals from word of mouth, the people doing the referring are going to be setting the tone for how your future clients view you.

 Be known for something.
-At Dubsado people get the message that we are always updating and innovating.
+With Dubsado, people get the message that we are always updating and innovating.
 It’s something that’s very true; we work our butts off to release new features and have systems built around being productive and bug-free.
 We also always remind our community that something is around the corner.
 But sometimes we go a full month where we haven’t released something.
 Normally this happens when it’s a larger project and we have all of our resources on it.
-Since we’ve built up the projection of being an industry leader in innovation and new features, it becomes almost impossible for someone to complain about something we’re lacking.
-The voice in the back of their mind or even our community reminds them, “Dubsado is working on it.”
+Since we’ve built up the projection of being an industry leader in innovation and new features, customer complaints about missing features are often tempered by the voice in the back of their mind—or even our community of Dubsado users—reminding them, “Dubsado is working on it.”

-First impressions are important - everyone knows that.
+First impressions are important—everyone knows that.
 There’s something special that goes on in the brain when meeting someone for the first time.
 A gate opens up in our minds and suddenly we are extra perceptive.
-We can smell better, hear better, and we have a fresh perspective on things.
-It’s a natural state like when two dogs first meet each other.
-You can see them look at each other.
-They pause for a second and enter the “judging” stage.
+It’s a natural state, like when two dogs first meet each other.
+You can watch them look at each other, pausing for a second to enter the “judging” stage.
 Then they wander around each other in circles smelling various things.
-We do the same thing because it allowed our ancestors time to find out if something was going to kill them or not.
-Today it determines whether we’re going to like someone or want nothing to do with them.
+We function in a similar way, It's how our ancestors assessed if something was going to kill them or not.
+Today, it determines whether we’re going to like someone or want nothing to do with them.

-The first impression is going to imprint in your customers’ mind with a stain of permanence.
+The first impression is going to imprint in your customers’ minds with a stain of permanence.
 Don’t mess up your initial contact with a client.
-Instead, utilize this effect to make it undeniable that “you mean business” or that “this person’s service is amazing.”
+Instead, utilize this effect to make it undeniable that, "This company means business" or, “This person’s customer service is amazing!”

-Many people get into freelancing because they are pretty good at something.
-They begin to fantasize of what it will be like when they are making $1M in revenue in their first year of business and how good it’s going to feel when you finally get to tell your boss to eff-off.
-This rush you get about dreaming on the future is going to be something that could ruin your reputation if you enter the market too soon.
+Many people get into freelancing because they are good at something.
+It's not long before they fantasize about making $1M in revenue in their first year of business, and how good it’s going to feel when they finally get to tell the boss at their day job to eff-off.
+The urgency created by dreaming about the future could ruin your reputation if you rush into a market too soon.